smiguraantal/Island-v1.0/README.md

 # Island v1.0

-The application is a simulation program that models the ecosystem of an imaginary island.
-The goal is to create a food chain involving individuals of three species (grass, grasshoppers and lizards) so that they can survive as long as possible and avoid extinction.
+The application is a simulation program that I developed in 2004, that models the ecosystem of an imaginary island.
+The goal is to create a food chain involving individuals of three species (grass, grasshoppers, and lizards) so that they can survive as long as possible and avoid extinction.
+The application was built using the Swing framework.

+## Requirements
+Java Runtime Environment (JRE) 1.8

+Note: The program is optimized for JRE 1.8 and may not run correctly on newer versions.

 ## Life on the Island